Link-AM/dst-server-quickstart/README.md

 ![Open Steam and go to Host Game](https://github.com/Link-AM/dst-server-quickstart/blob/main/img/hostgame.PNG)
 <br/>

 7. [Download](https://github.com/Link-AM/dst-server-quickstart/archive/refs/heads/main.zip) or clone this git repository.
+The directory you save to does not matter as long as it is on the same drive as your *MyDediServer* folder.
 <br/>

-8. Right click > Edit the StartDSTServers.bat and adjust the three variables as necessary.
-Be sure to keep the quotation marks at the end of each line.
-Save it.
+8. Right click > Edit the StartDSTServers.bat and adjust the three variables as necessary (be sure to keep the quotation marks at the end of each line), then save it.
 ![Yes thats my Steam ID.
-Add me!](https://github.com/Link-AM/dst-server-quickstart/blob/main/img/locations.PNG)
+Add me!](https://github.com/Link-AM/dst-server-quickstart/blob/main/img/locations.PNG) **NOTE:** Do not move this file anywhere, be sure to keep it where it is!
+It will need to reference the local template folder.
 <br/>

 8. Close your text editor and double click StartDSTServers.bat to start your server.